apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 `ALTER TABLE` statement changes the schema or properties of a table.

 ### RENAME
-`ALTER TABLE RENAME` statement changes the table name of an exsisting table in the Database.
+`ALTER TABLE RENAME` statement changes the table name of an existing table in the database.

 #### Syntax
 {% highlight sql %}
 ALTER TABLE [db_name.]old_table_name RENAME TO [db_name.]new_table_name